501 STUDENT ATTENDANCE

 Parents within the Wapello Community School District who have children over age 6 and under age 16 by September 15, in proper physical and mental condition to attend school, shall have the children attend the school district at the attendance center designated by the board.
 Students shall attend school the number of hours school is in session in accordance with the school calendar.

 Students of compulsory attendance age shall attend school a minimum of 1080 hours.
-Students not attending the minimum hours must be exempted by this policy as listed below or, for students in grades 7-12, referred to the County Attorney or, for students in grades KE-6, referred to the Attendance Cooperation process.
+Students not attending the minimum hours must be exempted by this policy as listed below or, referred to the County Attorney.
 Exceptions to this policy include children who:

 • are attending religious services or receiving religious instruction;